h3xp/RickDangerousUpdate/README.md

 ```

-If you do not want to install the updater on your RetroPie, you can still run the updater from the RetroPie directly by running the following command in the RetroPie terminal:
+If you do not want to install the update tool on your RetroPie, you can still run the updater from the RetroPie directly by running the following command in the RetroPie terminal (you will still be able to install via the "Installation menu if you wish):
 (Replace [link] with a URL to the mega storage containing the updates)

 ```